JP-Tellez/Groove-It/README.md

-# groove_it
+# Groove_It

-A new Flutter project.
+A new shazam-like Flutter project.
+Allows you to look up what song is playing right now.
+Keeps up register of played songs.

 ## Getting Started